nxext/nx-extensions/README.md

 - [React](https://reactjs.org/) plugin for NX
 - [Preact](https://preactjs.com/) plugin for NX

+The Ionic and Capacitor packages are now located [here](https://github.com/nxext/nx-extensions-ionic)

 ## Attention

-If you use the e.g. 16.2 package of any package, be sure to use the Nx version 16.2.
+If you use the e.g. 17.0 package of any package, be sure to use the Nx version 16.2.
 The Version numbers have to match.
-Nxext packages with 15.7 aren't compatible with Nx 15.8
+Nxext packages with 16.7 aren't compatible with Nx 16.8

 ## Install and usage